ted-sama/typescript-react-jikan/README.md

 # Chooeicha

-Little project made to experiment with TypeScript, React and Jikan API (data from myanimelist.com)
+Little project made to experiment with TypeScript, React and Jikan API (data from myanimelist.com) using a Netflix-like UI.

 ## Scripts